-Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
+\Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
 It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
-The institution may have 2 or more sessions occurring in space becomes available.
+The institution may have 2 or more sessions occurring in the summer months.
+Some schools, such as vocational and beauty schools, have year-round classes with no separate summer session.